University of Minnesota Law School (J.D. 2008); University of Wisconsin (B.A., 2005).

 Kara is a member of the Minnesota State Bar Association, the International Woman’s Insolvency & Restructuring Confederation (IWIRC), the American Bankruptcy Institute, and the Turnaround Management Association (TMA).
 In 2013, Kara helped found and was co-chair of the Minnesota chapter of the International Women’s Insolvency and Restructuring Confederation (IWIRC).

 Bankruptcy, Creditors’ Rights and Litigation.

-Kara has successfully litigated preference and fraudulent transfer matters in multiple jurisdictions, including the Bankruptcy Courts for the District of Delaware, Southern District of New York, Northern District of Texas, Western District of Texas, and the Southern District of Indiana.
-Representative matters include the prosecution of avoidance actions in large bankruptcies such as Quebecor World (USA), WP Steel Venture LLC, NewPage Corporation, RS Legacy Corporation fka RadioShack, and hhgregg, Inc.
+Kara has successfully litigated preference and fraudulent transfer matters in multiple jurisdictions, including the Bankruptcy Courts for the District of Delaware, Southern District of New York, Southern District of Texas, and the Southern District of Indiana.
+In 2022, Kara obtained a judgment in excess of $3.5 million in a preference trial.
+Representative matters include the prosecution of avoidance actions in large bankruptcies such as Dean Foods Company, Sears Holdings Corporation, Quebecor World (USA), WP Steel Venture LLC, NewPage Corporation, RS Legacy Corporation fka RadioShack, and hhgregg, Inc.

 Are Attorneys’ Fees Incurred in Defending Preference Action Recoverable Against the Estate?
 One Court Says “Yes”